omrirh/clusterfewshot/README.md

 ## When to use it

-- vs. **BootstrapFewShotWithRandomSearch**: structured demonstration selection instead of random search.
+- vs. **BootstrapFewShotWithRandomSearch**: Structured demonstration selection instead of random search.
-- vs. **MIPROv2**: demonstration selection only, with a fixed and predictable call budget, instead of a joint instruction + demonstration search.
+- vs. **MIPROv2**: Demonstration selection only, with a fixed and predictable call budget, instead of a joint instruction + demonstration search.
-- vs. **GEPA**: complementary, GEPA optimizes instructions with no few-shot examples; ClusterFewshot is the cheap way to do the demonstration half.
+- vs. **GEPA**: Complementary, GEPA optimizes instructions with no few-shot examples; ClusterFewshot is the cheap way to do the demonstration half.

 ## Citation